x

 • Dollar amount: $90,000,000

-If both issues pass, property owners must pay an additional $414 per $100,000 of estimated home value.
-Issue 15 is a bond, which would generate money toward building two new elementary buildings and a middle school, plus renovations for Avon Lake High School.
-Issue 16 is an emergency operating levy, which would generate revenue for day-to-day needs, course offerings, sports, and more.
+If both issues had passed, property owners would have payed an additional $414 per $100,000 of estimated home value.
+Issue 15 was a bond, which would generate money toward building two new elementary buildings and a middle school, plus renovations for Avon Lake High School.
+Issue 16 was an emergency operating levy, which would have generated revenue for day-to-day needs, course offerings, sports and more.

 • Length of levy: 10 years